-Bachelor of Arts with an English Major and Concentration in Creative Writing
+English Major with Concentration in Creative Writing

 The Bachelor of Arts with a major in English and a concentration in creative writing requires 15 semester hours in writing in addition to the 24 hours of required literature and literary criticism courses already a part of the major in English.
 A minimum GPA of 2.75 in ENG 292: Introduction to Creative Writing is required as a prerequisite for the writing concentration.
 Thirty-nine hours are required for a major in English with a concentration in creative writing.
 The program of study includes the following: